cyclejs/old-website/_posts/2015-01-25-components.md

  - Max value
  - Initial value

-These props can be encoded as an object, wrapped in an Observable, and passed to our `main()` function as a *source* input:
+These props can be encoded as an object, wrapped in a stream, and passed to our `main()` function as a *source* input:

 {% highlight js %}
 function main(sources) {
-  const props$ = sources.props$;
+  const props$ = sources.props;
   // ...
   return sinks;
 }
 {% endhighlight %}

-To use this main function, we call `Cycle.run`:
+To use this main function, we call `run`:

 {% highlight js %}
-Cycle.run(main, {
+run(main, {
-  props$: () => Observable.of({
+  props: () => xs.of({
-    label: 'Weight', unit: 'kg', min: 40, initial: 70, max: 140 }),
+    label: 'Weight', unit: 'kg', min: 40, value: 70, max: 140 }),
   DOM: makeDOMDriver('#app')
 });
 {% endhighlight %}

 Remember that even though we are building a component, we are assuming our labeled slider to be our main program.
-Then, because `props$` are an input given to the labeled slider from its parent, the only parent of `main()` in this case is `Cycle.run`.
-That is why we need to configure `props$` as a driver.
+Then, because `props` are an input given to the labeled slider from its parent, the only parent of `main()` in this case is `run`.
+That is why we need to configure `props` as a fake driver.

 The other input to this labeled slider program is the DOM source representing user events:

 {% highlight diff %}
  function main(sources) {
-+  const DOMSource = sources.DOM;
++  const domSource = sources.DOM;
-   const props$ = sources.props$;
+   const props$ = sources.props;
    // ...
    return sinks;
  }

 {% endhighlight %}

 The remainder of the program is rather easy given that we've written the same labeled slider in the two previous chapters.
 However, this time we take props as the initial value.

 {% highlight js %}
 function main(sources) {
+  const domSource = sources.DOM;
-  const initialValue$ = sources.props$
+  const props$ = sources.props;
-    .map(props => props.initial)
-    .first();

-  const newValue$ = sources.DOM
+  const newValue$ = domSource
     .select('.slider')
     .events('input')
     .map(ev => ev.target.value);

-  const value$ = initialValue$.concat(newValue$);
+  const state$ = props$
+    .map(props => newValue$
+      .map(val => ({
+        label: props.label,
+        unit: props.unit,
+        min: props.min,
+        value: val,
+        max: props.max
+      }))
+      .startWith(props)
+    )
+    .flatten()
+    .remember();

-  const vtree$ = Observable.combineLatest(sources.props$, value$,
+  const vdom$ = state$
-    (props, value) =>
+    .map(state =>
       div('.labeled-slider', [
         span('.label',
-          props.label + ' ' + value + props.unit
+          state.label + ' ' + state.value + state.unit
         ),
         input('.slider', {
-          type: 'range', min: props.min, max: props.max, value })
+          attrs: {type: 'range', min: state.min, max: state.max, value: state.value}
+        })
       ])
     );

   const sinks = {
-    DOM: vtree$,
+    DOM: vdom$,
-    value$,
+    value: state$.map(state => state.value),
   };
   return sinks;
 }
 {% endhighlight %}

-You might have noticed that besides the virtual DOM output, we also return the `value$` Observable as a sink:
+You might have noticed that besides the virtual DOM output, we also return the `value$` stream as a sink:

 {% highlight diff %}
    // ...
    const sinks = {
-     DOM: vtree$,
+     DOM: vdom$,
-+    value$,
++    value: value$,
    };
    return sinks;
  }

 {% endhighlight %}

-This value Observable is crucial to be sent to the parent if the parent wishes to use the numeric value for some calculations, such as that of BMI.
+This value stream is important as a sink if the parent wishes to use the numeric value for some calculations, such as that of BMI.
 In the program we wrote above, the parent of `main()` are the drivers.
-The drivers don't need to use `value$`, that's why we don't need a driver named `value$`.
+The drivers don't need to use `value$`, that's why we don't need a driver named `value`.
 However, when the parent of the slider component is another dataflow component, like in the next section, then `value$` will be important.

+> <h4 id="how-to-name-sources-and-sinks">How to name sources and sinks?</h4>
+>
+> You may have noticed that we chose the name `value` as a sink, not `value$`.
+Does this contradict our convention that streams should always be suffixed with `$`?
+Not particularly.
+>
+> Sources and sinks are an exception because they are special sockets that connect the internals of your component with the external world.
+Their names are just "keys" used to put or get streams.
+In the case of `main`, those keys need to match the same keys you gave to the `drivers` object in `run(main, drivers)`.
+Notice how each driver indexed by a key in the `drivers` object *is not* a stream.
+They are functions, because drivers are functions.
+>
+> This is why we shouldn't give the name `DOM$`, because in the `drivers` object, the value behind that key is a function (the DOM Driver), and in the `main` function, `sources.DOM` is the DOM Source object with methods like `select()` and `events()`.
+>
+> Try to maintain the convention that source and sink names are just *keys* in the sources object and sinks object.
+You may then "pick" your stream from the sources, like we did with `const props$ = sources.props;` for instance.

 <h2 id="using-a-component">Using a component</h2>